AkchurinDA/Fortuna.jl/README.md

 ### Performing Nataf Transformation

-`Fortuna` package allows to easily perform the Nataf transformation of correlated random variables into the space of uncorrelated standard normal variables.
+`Fortuna.jl` package allows to easily perform the Nataf transformation of correlated random variables into the space of uncorrelated standard normal variables.

 ```julia
 # Define a random vector: